deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16392/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure shows a tree-like structure that organizes the survey of LLM-based optimization of compound AI systems by workflow, optimization methods, applications, and discussions.
+> 🔼 The figure shows the organization of the survey, illustrating the relationships between different sections and the papers covered in each section.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Organization of this survey.
 A non-exhaustive list of papers is provided.